Logo of ITVX from 2022 onwards | |

 Launched | 5 December 2008 |

 ITVX was rolled out on 17 November 2022, and it officially launched on 8 December.
-ITVX will have substantially more exclusive programming than ITV Hub, positioning ITV's digital offering more in line with its competitors - the BBC and Channel Four Television Corporation.
-ITVX includes access to BritBox and a selection of FAST channels, which will see programmes such as The Chase and Hell's Kitchen have their own virtual linear channels.
+ITVX has substantially more exclusive programming than ITV Hub, positioning ITV's digital offering more in line with its competitors – the BBC and Channel Four Television Corporation.
+ITVX includes access to BritBox and a selection of FAST channels, which sees to it that programmes such as The Chase and Hell's Kitchen have their own virtual linear channels.
 [3][4][5][6][7]

 The service started out as a website before being extended to television and other platforms.
 Initially, the website version used Microsoft Silverlight as opposed to Adobe Flash (used by BBC iPlayer and Channel 4's 4oD) and Windows Media Video.
-ITV adopted Flash for its player on 15 September 2009.[8]
-In November 2009 the website was revamped again improving navigation as well as making the site more visually appealing.
+ITV adopted Flash for its player on 15 September 2009.[9]
+In November 2009, the website was revamped again improving navigation as well as making the site more visually appealing.
 The service is free to use and funded by pre-, mid-, and post-roll adverts.
-Previously users have been able to use ad-blocking software to skip the adverts shown.
-During the Summer of 2010, the ITV website was upgraded to detect ad-blocking software.
+Previously, users have been able to use ad-blocking software to skip the adverts shown.
+In mid 2010, the ITV website was upgraded to detect ad-blocking software.
 Video is sent at multiple-bit rates and uses adaptive technology in the player to best determine the rate based on the user's connection.
-Nowadays ITV Hub uses HTML5 Media Source Extensions with Encrypted Media Extensions to deliver video.
+ITV Hub uses HTML5 Media Source Extensions with Encrypted Media Extensions to deliver video.

-Improvements were made in June/July 2011 to the website version to incorporate subtitles and CITV programming.
-The website version was relaunched with a cleaner, less cluttered new look on Monday 22 August 2011.
-The new look seamlessly fits in with the redesigned itv.com and has upgraded search features, images, and a new Flash video player designed to make playback more reliable.
-In January 2012, the site was due to be overhauled to offer paid-for content in addition to the existing free 30-day catch-up,[9] however, this was delayed until 29 October 2012.[10]
+Improvements were made in summer 2011 to the website version to incorporate subtitles and CITV programming.
+The redesigned website version was launched on 22 August 2011 and had upgraded search features, and a new Flash video player designed improve playback reliability.
+In January 2012, the site was due to be overhauled to offer paid-for content in addition to the existing free 30-day catch-up,[10] however, this was delayed until 29 October 2012.[11]

 ITV brought out a paid subscription service called ITV Hub+ which enables viewers to watch and download shows without adverts.
 Following the launch of ITVX, ITV Hub+ was combined with BritBox to form ITVX Premium.[11]